 7. Play Road Trip Games

 Road trip games are always a fun way to pass the time!
 Games can keep everyone in the car engaged on long drives.
 Popular games you can play in the car include the License Plate Game, Road Sign Bingo, and I Spy.
+Buy a road trip activity book, download an app, or print games at home!

 8. Hit the Beach